 (b) the employing authority of that department or organisation has refused to offer the registered employee employment in that office, post or position,

-the Minister may direct that employing authority forthwith to offer the registered employee employment in that office, post or position.
+the Commissioner may direct that employing authority forthwith to offer the registered employee employment in that office, post or position.

 (4) An employing authority to which a direction is given under this regulation shall comply with the direction.

+[Regulation 13 amended in Gazette 5 Nov 2010 p.
+5569.]

 14. Retraining of registered employees

 (1) An employing authority may arrange for a registered employee to be employed for retraining purposes inside or outside the Public Sector in an office, post or position other than his or her present or former office, post or position under that employing authority.